Culture Clash 2.0: How Misaligned Engineering Cultures Fuel Post‑Deal Failures

 - 2 min read

-Integration failures aren’t always about systems—they’re about people.
-When two engineering teams with clashing norms, methodologies and leadership styles collide, even the most detailed integration plan stalls in committee.
+Integration failures stem more from human factors than system-related issues.
+The collision of two engineering teams with different operational norms and leadership styles and work methods causes even the most detailed integration plan to become stuck in committee.

 Anatomy of a Culture Clash